daneb/tredo-app/README.md

 6. Disabled the use of the DB in Rails.
 7. More resiliency around error handling and support in the DashboardHelper.
 8. I think the code could be a-lot cleaner all round.
 A few more refactors and it could be much more condense.
 I particularly didn't like the non-DRY interface for Tredo gem.
+9. DRY up the validation in the Gem

 ### Development Setup